 This clinic strives to develop all the necessary skills to become a proficient golfer, such as proper grip, stance, alignment, set-up, and swing.
 Throughout the clinic we practice driving, chipping, accuracy and putting.
-Each student enrolled in this clinic will have two days of practice per week a day of which the practice will be held at the golf course if the weather allows it, however, we have developed our own short course set up at the Academy including a driving area, chipping area, sand bunker and professional green.
 This clinic is taught by a qualified P.G.A instructor.
 Our students play against some of the finest young players in Ireland.
 We also have a programme designed especially to teach beginners and players with limited golfing experience in a fun and structured way.

 In this clinic, our aim is to achieve individual goals and develop decision making in a safe environment.
 The horse is a humble animal that teaches us self-control and empathy which are important values when riding as only when we develop a relationship of kindness and mutual understanding with the horse we achieve the highest standards.
 The syllabus for equestrian includes; principals of riding, Balance, and control, jumping and cross country, flat work dressage, the competitive edge, horse care and management.

 Martial Arts are recognized worldwide for improving the overall levels of fitness.
 It strengthens every part of the body and increases speed, power, and physical agility.
 It also develops self-discipline, control, and self-confidence in teenage boys.
 These activities are closely monitored as they do not involve full contact and do not carry any greater risk of injury.
 We have developed our own our own short course set-up at the academy for this clinic’s porpoise.

 Rugby is a new sport for most of our students yet we are amazed every year at how quickly they learn the many skills, techniques, and rules of the game.
 Rugby is a tremendous team sport and is great for building up strength, speed, and agility.